cugos/cugos.github.com/_posts/events/2014-04-28-uw-cert-talks.markdown

 ---
 __Tentative Schedule:__

-Aiming for 2 hours?
+Aiming for 2 hours plus change.

-- (5 mins) PeterK - intros
+- (10 mins) [@pkeum](https://github.com/keum) PeterK - Quick Introduction of speakers and CUGOS.
+Using Open Source tools to display KC Combined Sewer Overflow data.
 - (15 minutes) [@aaronr](https://github.com/aaronr) will talk about working with NOAA and how small teams using Open Source tools are making a big difference in disaster response within NOAA.
 - (15 minutes) [@mattmakesmaps](https://github.com/mattmakesmaps) will talk about the OpenStreetMap project, how people are using the data, and how to contribute.
 - (15 minutes) [@lagerratrobe](https://github.com/lagerratrobe) will talk about using open source tools at different jobs; why use them, and which have been the most useful.